-All online sportsbooks have house rules in place for betting on the NFL and other sports.
+NY sports betting sites have house rules in place for betting on the NFL and other sports.
 If there’s not a dedicated section for them, you can find them in the terms and conditions, help, or FAQ sections.
 House rules cover things like the settlement and placement of wagers.
 Here’s the gist of what you need to know for football betting.

 There’s a lot of crossover in sports betting among operators, including on the rules front.
 However, there can be some variances on how certain situations are handled.
 That being the case, you should always take the time to review the house rules at the books you are playing on.
 If you’re unclear about a specific rule, reach out to sportsbook support for clarity.